BrooksSuz/pokemon-team-builder/README.md

 A team builder for the newest games in the pokemon series, Scarlet and Violet.

 There are several of these that exist.
-This is my own take on them.
+This is my take on them.

 # Getting Started with Create React App